Alabama Books: The Best Books Set in the Cotton State

 Book Summary

-Operation Paperclip
+Operation Paperclip book cover

 Book Summary

 Following WWII, the US government had to decide what to do with all the scientific minds who were part of the Third Reich.
-The answer was Operation Paperclip, a decades-long covert project that brought many of Hitler’s scientists and their families to the US where they became instrumental in helping the US win the Space Race as well helping America win the Cold War.
+The answer was Operation Paperclip, a decades-long covert project that brought many of Hitler’s scientists and their families to the US, where they became instrumental in helping the US win the Space Race as well as helping America win the Cold War.

-Drawing on exclusive interviews, archival documents, and other in depth research, the author asks difficult questions about the moral
+Drawing on exclusive interviews, archival documents, and other in-depth research, the author asks difficult questions about the moral

 This non-fiction read is a great supplement if you’ve already read The German Wife and want to learn more about the history behind Operation Paperclip.